mt-mods/unifieddyes/API.md

 `groups`: If your node can be colored by punching it with dye, its groups entry must contain the key ud_param2_colorable = 1, among whatever else you'd normally put there.
 If the node is software-controlled, as might be the case for some mesecons-digilines aware node, then this group key should be omitted.

 `on_construct`: see below.

+`airbrush_replacement_node`:  The node to swap in when the airbrush is used on this node.
+For example, you could `minetest.override_item()` on some default node to add this field, pointing to a colorable node of your own, so that when the default node is painted, it's replaced with yours in the new color.

 #### Function calls